Open Data - Amazon Location Service

 Error reporting and contributing to Open Data

-OpenStreetMap is a community-driven open data project.
+OpenStreetMap (OSM) and Natural Earth are community-driven open data projects.
 If you encounter a problem with the data, you can report the errors or directly contribute fixes or suggestions.

-• To report an error or offer a suggestion, you can create a note on the map.
+• To report an error or offer a suggestion in OSM, you can create a note on the map.
 This is a comment on the map that assists contributors in making fixes to the map.
 You create notes through the OpenStreetMap website.
 For more information about notes, see Notes in the OpenStreetMap wiki.

 • For more information about contributing directly to OpenStreetMap, including adding locations and fixing errors, see Contribute map data in the OpenStreetMap wiki.